-The health benefits of tennis are numerous and we will list the 10 most important ones for you in this article on the health benefits of tennis.
+The health benefits of tennis are numerous, and we will list the 8 most important ones for you in this article on the health benefits of tennis.

-Sport is well known for keeping us fit and healthy, but what is less well known is how many health benefits can be obtained by playing tennis.
-Researchers investigate these questions to provide professional and recreational tennis players with a better understanding of what happens to their minds and body while playing tennis.
-Tennis has numerous mental and physical health benefits.
+Sport generally is well known for keeping us fit and healthy, but what is less well known is how many health benefits can be obtained by playing tennis.
+According to science, tennis has numerous physical benefits and mental health benefits.
+We’ve listed the most important health benefits of tennis in the article below.

-It’s no secret that exercise and sports are beneficial to your heart health.
+It’s no secret that exercise and sports benefit your heart health.
 Tennis happens to be the best sport.
 Tennis, being a game that can be enjoyed at any age, is ideal for keeping your optimal heart health for a lifetime.
-Tennis provides both an aerobic and anaerobic workout.
-Aerobic fitness is excellent for cardiovascular health.
-Anaerobic exercise trains your muscles to utilize oxygen more efficiently by alternating between short bursts of intensive activity and rest.
-Tennis boosts oxygen intake while increasing heart rate.
-This improves the efficiency with which your body delivers oxygen and nutrients to your cells and muscles.

 A 2017 study discovered that participation in racquet sports was associated with a 56% reduction in death from cardiovascular disease (and a 47 percent reduction in risk of death from any cause).